Seeking to understand the mechanisms of back pain

-It can be caused by various factors including intervertebral disc disease, facet joint osteoarthritis, spinal stenosis, foraminal stenosis, muscle fatigue, and radiculopathy; however, details of the molecular mechanisms responsible for chronic back pain and fully effective treatments remain elusive.
+Various factors cause chronic back pain, including intervertebral disc disease, facet joint osteoarthritis, spinal stenosis, foraminal stenosis, muscle fatigue, and radiculopathy.
+However, determining which molecular mechanisms rcause it, along with fully effective treatments are still to be determined.

 CINID’s goal is to examine neuroimmune pathways and uncover neuroimmune-related molecules that may provide improved understanding and treatment of chronic back pain.